steve02081504/on_shutdown/README.md

 # on-shutdown

-A lightweight, zero-dependency Node.js utility for registering graceful shutdown handlers.
+A robust, zero-dependency Node.js utility for handling graceful shutdowns and process cleanup.

-Ensures your cleanup functions (e.g., closing database connections, releasing resources) are reliably called before the process exits.
-It hooks into process signals, uncaught exceptions, and even `process.exit()` calls.
+It ensures your cleanup functions are reliably called when the process exits, whether triggered by signals (SIGINT, SIGTERM), errors (uncaught exceptions), or manual calls to `process.exit()`.

 ## Features

 - **Simple API:** A single `on_shutdown` function to register your cleanup logic.
-- **Full Lifecycle Control:** Automatically handles `SIGINT`, `SIGTERM`, `SIGHUP`, `uncaughtException`, `unhandledRejection`, `beforeExit`, and patches `process.exit`.
-- **Robust Error Handling:** Custom error handler support with multi-level fallbacks to ensure shutdown proceeds even if cleanup tasks fail.
+- **Process Integration:** Overrides `process.exit` to ensure cleanup hooks run even when you exit manually.
+- **Error Safety:** Automatically catches `uncaughtException` and `unhandledRejection` to log errors and shut down gracefully.
 - **Ordered Execution:** Functions are executed in a Last-In, First-Out (LIFO) order.
-- **Async Support:** Supports asynchronous cleanup functions.
+- **Async Support:** Supports asynchronous cleanup functions (Promises/async-await).
-- **Zero Dependencies:** Tiny and dependency-free.
+- **Resilient:** Robust error handling during the shutdown phase itself prevents hanging processes.
+- **Customizable:** Full control over which signals or events trigger shutdown and their exit codes.

 ## Installation